nodejs/TSC/WORKING_GROUPS.md

 ### [Undici](https://github.com/nodejs/undici)

-The Undici Working Group is responsible for maintaing and developing the undici http client library.
+The Undici Working Group is responsible for maintaining and developing the undici http client library.

 Responsibilities include: